 First of all, he was the director of the FBI.

-No FBI director in my memory has ever given a press conference and described the facts of a case in Which he's declining prosecution, and he doesn't get to decline prosecution.
+No FBI director, in my memory, has ever given a press conference and described the facts of a case in which he's declining prosecution, and he doesn't get to decline prosecution.

 No.

-I did when I was U.S. attorney, not him.
+I did when I was U.S. Attorney, not him.

-And it's the reason he got.
+And it's the reason he got to him.

-He was usurping the power, as you point out, Mayor, of the Attorney General.
+Well, he is usurping the power, as you point out, Mayor, of the Attorney General.

-But when I read your book, Greg, I come away with the following.
+Well, when I read your book, Greg, I come away with the following.

-They're investigating in one way or another, the President of the United States now for two years, without a single suggestion that he committed any crime.
+They're investigating, in one way or another, the President of the United States now for two years without a single suggestion that he committed any crime.

 That's right.